Scholarships & Financial Aids

 Bonus Tips: Financial Aid that is not a Scholarship

-The roots of education are bitter, buy the fruit is sweet
+The roots of education are bitter, but the fruit is sweet